-Tea is becoming ever more popular.
+Tea is becoming increasingly popular as people make an effort to decrease the amount of coffee they drink each day.
 Green tea, yerba mate, and kombucha are referred to frequently in the health arena.
 What is cistus tea?
 I bet you haven’t heard of it, which is unfortunate because it’s much richer in antioxidants, flavonoids, catechins, and polyphenols than green tea.
-Cistus tea is a powerful remedy that fights free radical damage and slow aging.
+Cistus tea is a powerful remedy that fights free radical damage and slows the aging process.

 What Is Cistus Tea?

 Cistus incanus, also known as Mediterranean Rockrose, is a flowering evergreen shrub that grows in Greece, Turkey and Italy.
 Its plentiful levels of polyphenols comes from its ability to survive the harsh, drought-like conditions of an arid environment with its hot temperatures and lack of moisture.

 The tea has been used for centuries for its therapeutic properties.
 It contains numerous healing compounds, including polyphenols, catechins, gallic acid, rutin, adaptogens, proanthocyanadins, bioflavonoids, along with other beneficial bioactive compounds.
 It’s effective against a broad range of conditions due to its potent antioxidant and detoxifying properties, its ability to boost the immune system, restore the integrity of the gut, decrease inflammation, and eliminate microbes.

 Disclaimer: “This post contains affiliate links.
 I earn on qualifying purchases.”